mrcranky/rfc6902-mongodb/README.md

 on the side of correctness: more distinct operations but that are guaranteed to produce the correct final result.

+### Unsupported patch operations

-While JSON Patches can be applied to arrays as well as objects, MongoDB documents can only be documents, so no update list will be produced if the original/target document is not an object.
+* While JSON Patches can be applied to arrays as well as objects, MongoDB documents can only be documents.
+If the original/target document is not an object, the module will refuse to create an update list (throwing an Error object).
+* Similarly, by specifying the empty path, JSON patches can describe replacing the document with a value or an array (as these are still valid JSON documents).
+This is not allowed and will cause an Error to be thrown.
+* Patches may also describe replacing the entire document with a new document by specifying the empty path.
+However in MongoDB, this would require a `replaceOne` operation, and the expectation is that the returned array describes parameters for calls to `updateOne`.
+For API simplicity, the module will throw an error rather than try to handle this case.